 Dentin — A hard, calcified material that makes up the bulk of a tooth is dentin.
 It is right below the enamel on the tooth crown and under the thin coating of cementum on the tooth root.

 Dentition — The arrangement of natural or artificial teeth in the mouth.

 Denture — An oral prosthetic to replace some missing teeth (partial denture) or all natural teeth (full or complete denture).

 Direct Pulp Cap — The procedure in which the exposed pulp is covered with a dressing or cement that protects the pulp and promotes healing and repair.

-Dry Socket - Severe pain inside and around the tooth socket, which usually occurs one to three days after a tooth extraction, is dry socket.
-The condition is more common after wisdom tooth (third molar) extractions and usually requires return to the dental office for post-operative care.
+Dry Socket — Severe pain inside and around the tooth socket, which usually occurs one to three days after a tooth extraction, is dry socket.
+The condition is more common after wisdom tooth (third molar) extractions and usually requires a return to the dental office for post-operative care.